ThomasBleijendaal/RapidCMS/README.md

 visible in the tree.
 For this example, the `Name` property of `Person` is used to display in the tree.
 Any valid expression which returns a string will be valid to be used in the tree.

+### Icons

+All the icons in the CMS are based on the Fluent UI icons.
+Use [this site](https://developer.microsoft.com/en-us/fluentui#/styles/web/icons) to search for the correct icons that suit your need.

 ### Interactions

 As you can see, the UI is missing a lot of buttons.
 A paginator is present, but there is no way of creating,